gagneurlab/ncRNA-workshop/lectures/day-2-morning-basic-plotting/slides/basic-plotting-tidy-data.md

 "Grammar of graphics and ggplot2",
 "Plots for one single continuous variable",
-"Plots for two variables: one continuous, one discrete", "Plots for two continuous variables"];
+"Plots for two variables: one continuous, one discrete", "Plots for two continuous variables",
+"Tidy data"];

 var title = "Overview";
 var fontsize = "20pt"